Irvine Tax Attorney and CPA

 Occasionally, you may run into a tax situation where you receive notification of an audit.
 Both businesses and individual taxpayers could be subject to an audit from federal or state tax authorities.

-The Best Tax Attorney in Irvine
+One of the Best Tax Attorneys in Irvine

 The audit process can be overwhelming.
 Not only do you have to worry about huge potential additional taxes, interest and financial penalties, but you could face criminal tax prosecution in certain cases.
 You need to vigorously defend yourself during a tax audit, something a Tax Attorney can perform on your behalf.